RomanoBarilar/Bearing-dataset/README.md

 # Bearing-dataset
-# This project is used for practicing error detection with machine learning on bearing dataset.
+Goal of this project is practicing error detection using machine learning.
+Bearing dataset will be sent through autoencoders to learn when they are malfunctioning.